Biographies Characteristics Analysis

 25. Will geography help you find happiness?

-(Yes, she will tell you that the city of Happiness is located in Ukraine, in the Luhansk region, on the Northern Donets River)
+(Yes, she will tell you that the city of Shchastya is located in Ukraine, in the Lugansk region, on the Northern Donets River)

-Guess the words that are geographical concepts, names and names that have the numeral 100.
+Guess the words that are geographical concepts, titles and names that contain the numeral 100.

 (East)